 Your website should reflect the branding elements of your company.
 These include your company logo, color palette, fonts, and other unique branded features.
 Keep the branding coherent throughout the entire website.
 This is important for customers to remember your brand and recognize it online among your competitors.

 Having a branded website is one of the best ways to build brand awareness and authority in your niche.
-Also, pay attention to other brand elements like brand voice, brand identity, and customer service.
+Also, pay attention to other brand elements like voice, identity, and customer service.
 Everything you post on your website and all the different ways you communicate with customers are all branding, so keep it consistent on all channels.

 Plan Your Content

 The longer they stay on your website, the higher the search engines will rank it.
-The more useful content you post, the more visitors will return for more.
+The more helpful content you post, the more visitors will return for more.
 Add a separate blog page for your articles and plan the topics in advance.